RobertoPrevato/KingTable/README.md

 * [People demo (plain HTML, without handlers)](https://robertoprevato.github.io/demos/kingtable/people-html.html)
 * [People demo (plain text)](https://robertoprevato.github.io/demos/kingtable/people-plain.html)

+Note how filters are automatically persisted upon page refresh.
+For example, using the search feature or changing page in one of the rich HTML demos, and then hitting F5.
+When searching, note how client side search algorithm also sorts results by relevance (number of occurrences, order of properties that generate a match).

 ## Previous version
 The previous version of the KingTable library is available at: [https://github.com/RobertoPrevato/jQuery-KingTable](https://github.com/RobertoPrevato/jQuery-KingTable).